Request a call

 The amount of training for this course may be up to 15 hours per week.
 The amount of training is the hours an individual can expect to spend to complete their course work and assessments.

-Individuals working in industry may be able to complete the course requirements in a shorter timeframe or less hours per week.
+Individuals working in the industry may be able to complete the course requirements in a shorter timeframe or less hours per week.

 If an individual applies for extensions beyond the 26-week completion timeframe or is granted special consideration, the maximum period of time to complete this qualification is two years from the qualification activation date.
-If enrolling in single subjects with the intention of completing a qualification, the two year timeframe is calculated from the initial activation date of the first subject.
+If enrolling in single subjects with the intention of completing a qualification, the two-year timeframe is calculated from the initial activation date of the first subject.

 Additional study-related fees apply to formal extensions and re-enrolments.
 Please refer to the Vocational Education Fees schedule found here.